INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

 * Virtex-6 FPGA GTX Transceivers User Guide (UG366)

-# How to obtain resources
+# How resources were obtained

 Run Coregen (example with ISE 14.7) and:
 * Generate a New Project for Virtex6, xc6vlx240t, ff1156, -1.
 Design entry: VHDL.